Robocope7/TachiWeb-Server-Docker/README.md

 ```

 [Link to docker image.](https://cloud.docker.com/repository/docker/robo1/tachiwebdocker)
-Note: I have little idea what I'm doing, sorry.
+Note: I am new to this, sorry.